Microcredentials Student FAQ

 What is a Microcredential?

 A Microcredential at Miami University Regionals is a short-term program designed to give you in-demand skills.
-By taking as few as 1-4 courses, you will gain a credential to showcase on a resume/LinkedIn, get that promotion, or switch career fields.
+By taking 1-4 courses, you will gain a credential to showcase on a resume/LinkedIn, get a promotion, or switch career fields.
 Microcredentials are available in technology, business, manufacturing, and communication, with more being added all the time!

-Earning a Microcredential benefits you because it provides you with a way to broaden your skills AND a way for future employers to verify those skills.
-Rather than having to take a chance on hiring someone who says they have experience with database management, they can hire YOU, with a verifiable digital badge/certificate on Database Management from Miami University.
-See the sample badge to the right.
+Earning a Microcredential benefits you because it provides you with a way to broaden your skills AND a way for future employers to check those skills with a verifiable digital badge/certificate.

 It depends- some of our shorter programs, such as Agile Certified Professional, can be completed in one semester.
 Most credentials can be completed in a year or less.